douglasgreen/utility/docs/config_setup.md

     linting and fixing

 Each of the commands is configured to use the list of files in `php_paths`.
-This file is generated automatically by this project's file copier, which makes a list of the directories and PHP files in the top level of your project.
+This file is generated automatically by this project's file linker, which makes a list of the directories and PHP files in the top level of your project.
 That enables all of the tools to automatically lint and fix the right set of files.